 dynaCERT Inc. (TSXV:DYA; OTC:DYFSF) is a growing green energy company focused on delivering its patent-pending Carbon Emission Reduction Technology to a global marketplace.
 The HydraGenTM is a computerized on-demand electrolysis system that supplies the air intake of internal combustion engines with timed releases of hydrogen and oxygen gases.

 The HydragenTM is currently sold in North America and abroad for use in on-road applications.
-Developed by dynaCERT’s team of engineers and a former NASA scientist, the product has been road-tested over 20 million miles.
-Third-party validated testing results show that HydraGenTM is a unique technology with the ability to reduce carbon emissions and enhance fuel efficiency.
+Third-party validated testing results show that HydraGENTM is a unique technology with the ability to reduce greenhouse gas emissions by up to 40 percent and enhance fuel efficiency by up to 19.2 percent.

 “With more than $30 million invested, we’ve worked to deliver a unique electrolysis system that would generate hydrogen and oxygen on demand to create a cleaner, more efficient burn,” stated dynaCERT CEO and President, Jim Payne, one of the original angel investors in the company.
 “We’re confident we have a product that is ready to take to market.”